1961C/Mobile-Arcade/README.md

 ## System Design

-The design of the mobile arcade was divided into distinct subsystems: the physical enclosure, the arcade emulator, and the low-level drive system and lighting control.
+The design of the mobile arcade was divided into distinct subsystems: the physical enclosure, the arcade emulator, the low-level drive system and lighting control.
 Each of these systems are outlined here.

 ![Block Diagram](assets/BlockDiagram.png)